 Oddly, for years and years bikes running tubes also have this safety lip.
 Old Yamaha XTs had it on the rear wheel.
 Out of interest, this disproves another tubeless urban myth: you can only stick a tube in a TL rim to ‘get you home’ because it will eventually rub on the lip and explode with terrible consequences.
-Well clearly not on a stock tubed ’86 Tenere with a lipped DID rim (above).
-I know because I remember putting that bike on a crate with the rear tyre removed, sticking it in gear and ‘hand-lathing’ off that safety lip with a chisel so that I’d not get stuck in the desert trying to break the bead to fix a puncture.
-And as importantly remounting it properly with – back then – just a bicycle pump.
+Well, clearly not on a stock tubed ’86 Tenere with a lipped DID rim (above).
+I know because I remember putting that bike on a crate with the rear tyre removed, sticking it in gear and ‘hand-lathing’ off that safety lip with a chisel so that I’d not get stuck in the desert trying to break the bead to fix a flat.
+And as importantly, remounting it with – back then – just a bicycle pump.
 All this faffing is why we like tubeless.

 But to convert spoked tube rims to tubeless, this lip is actually a good thing and my 2008 Tenere (above) also had them on the back wheel.
 The front rim was normal which is a risk when converting to tubeless.
 But can it be any worse than a tubed tyre puncturing?
 Tubed tyres deflate faster and therefore more dangerously than tubeless tyres, so even without the safety lips or humps on the front, with tubeless you’re already ahead.
 But, as I found, you can get slow leakage along the seal.

-21-inch spoke rims with safely lips
+21-inch spoke rims with safety lips

-Taiwan-based Giant – the biggest bicycle and motorcycle rim manufacture in the world – makes such a rim with the normal 36 holes (bigger BMWs have 40; lighter trials bikes have 32).
-In the UK Central Wheel Components can get one for £135 (2.15kg).
+Taiwan-based Giant (or GLM) is the biggest bicycle and motorcycle rim manufacturer in the world.
+They make such a rim in ‘big bike’ 2.15 width with 36 holes (bigger BMWs have 40; lighter trials bikes have 32).
+In the UK Central Wheel Components sell them for £111 (2.15kg) + 24 quid to anodise.
 It may be branded SM Pro.
-Rally Raid use this rim on their own wheelsets with BARTubeless conversions for Africa Twins (left) for over grand each.
-They’ll probably do the same for the 700 Tenere which also comes inner tubed from the factory.
+Rally Raid use this rim on their own wheelsets with BARTubeless conversions for Africa Twins (left) at £1500 a pair.